maduwatas/Vin-HkE/README.md

 Time, calories or substrates alarms allows to allows configure single shot or periodic shots.

+Each alert with message text can show a popup message into your rideapp screen.
+You can configure if the popup shows or not, how time will be show or whether you'll have to tap it to hide it.

 Do you want more?
 Ask me!

 ### Pit board